maduwanthasl/Raspberry-pi-Media-Center/README.md

 ## Setup New Skins
 1. Navigate to **Settings** > **Interface** > **Skin**.
 2. Select **Get more...** to browse and install new skins.
 3. Choose and apply your preferred skin.
+My preference is **QUARTZ**.

 ## Setup PVR TV (IPTV Simple Client)
 1. Navigate to **Add-ons** > **Install from repository** > **PVR clients**.